13 Large Projects

 13.4 Optimizing

-In General: Clean code is often faster and less error prone
+In General, clean code is faster and less error prone.

 • is cleaner, faster, and more general